Nel0x/Encrypted-Arch-Installation/README.md

 # Set-up swap

-First create an 8GB file:
+First create a file with e.g. 8GB of random data:

 ```
 #   dd if=/dev/zero of=/swapfile bs=1M count=8192 status=progress